-Appropriations - Legislation to provide the money required to fund governmental departments, agencies, and programs previously established by authorizing legislation.
+Appropriations - Type of legislation to provide the money required to fund governmental departments, agencies, and programs previously established by authorizing legislation.
 There are 12 annual appropriations bills, which must be passed by the start of each fiscal year.
 Failure to pass appropriations results in the need for Congress to pass a temporary funding measure to avert a shutdown of government operations.

-Authorization - Legislation that establishes and authorizes funding for a federal program or agency.
-It specifies the program's general purpose, how that purpose is to be achieved, and recommends a funding ceiling for the program.
+Authorization - Type of legislation that establishes and authorizes funding for a federal program or agency.
+It specifies the program's general purpose, how that purpose is to be achieved, and may recommend a funding ceiling for the program.

 Bill - A proposed law.
-All formally introduced bills are assigned a number and denoted "H.R." if they originate in the House and "S." if they originate in the Senate.
+All formally introduced bills are assigned a number and denoted "H.R." if they originate in the House and "S." if they originate in the Senate (e.g., H.R.
+123 or S. 45)